Welcome to the online press kit for Elizabeth Dankoski and The Dream School Project

 * A student who wants to be a K-Pop star challenging herself to take her singing and dancing to the next level

 One student Elizabeth worked with was thought to have only a 50 percent chance of graduating high school because of a severe learning disability.
 The girl discovered her passion in a training program for law officers.
 She created a nonprofit scholarship program to help low-income students, many from immigrant families, attend the training.
-This summer she has an appointment to meet with Sandra Day O’Connor to get support to take her program to a national level.
+Despite a 900 SAT score, she was just accepted to The University of Miami, one of the top schools in the nation.
+Her success in the admissions process came because she took her organization to such a high level and proved to the colleges that she was far more than her grades and SAT scores.
 Her father told Elizabeth, "I am now at peace with my daughter’s future because of your program.”

-Elizabeth and her husband, writer Stanley Dankoski, live with their 3-year-old daughter in the Appalachian Mountains near Asheville, N.C.
+Elizabeth and her husband, writer Stanley Dankoski, live with their 4-year-old daughter in the beautiful mountains of Asheville, N.C.
 They love exploring nature, dancing Argentine Tango and inspiring creativity within their marriage and family – just as Elizabeth does with her students.